-In addition to the above Committees, the Board has constituted 1 more non-mandatory Committee, viz.
+In addition to the above committees, the Board has constituted one more non-mandatory committee, viz.
 Issue of Duplicate Share certificate Committee, wherein the terms of reference/scope have been prescribed by the Board of Directors of the Company.
-Members of the Committee are Mr. Jeet Malhotra and Dr. Maya Parihar Malhotra.
-The meetings of the said committees are held as and when necessary and the minutes of the same are placed at meeting of the Board of Directors for its noting.
+Members of the committee are Mr. Jeet Malhotra and Dr. Maya Parihar Malhotra.
+The meetings of the said committees are held as and when necessary and the minutes of the same are placed at meetings of the Board of Directors for its noting.